wliang002/Albums-Finder/README.md

 ### Usage
-* On the home screen, enter a user ID and tap "Search"
+* On the home screen, enter a username tap "Search"
 * A list of albums associated with that user ID will be displayed
 * Tap on an album to view more details
 * Tap the "Favorite" button to save the album to your favorites list